clarkcb/xsearch/README.md

 scala.
 A slightly larger number supports before- and after-line capturing and
 matching: go, haskell, python and scala.
 The rest of the functionality is more or less implemented in all of the languages.
-However, it should be noted that the clojure and C++ versions are mostly nonexistent, and the F# version has fallen fairly far behind the rest (soon to be brought up to speed).
+However, it should be noted that the clojure and C++ versions are very incomplete, and the F# version has fallen fairly far behind the rest.

-The basic code structure (with obvious variations per language) includes these
+The basic code structure includes these elements:
-elements:

 * SearchOptions - transforms option data in XML into the usage text, also builds a SearchSettings instance from command line arguments